 Some people would call that savagery, but that sort of talk is politically incorrect.
 And we all know that there are no such things as savages.
 The true savages are the people who use scientific principles to make cars and then use the money to commission paintings of soaring eagles for museums because they are greedy exploiters of the planet.
 On the other hand, the noble savages whose herds of sheep and goats turn fertile land into desert, who burned the great libraries of civilization and who believe that the hair of women emits rays that passing airplanes have to be protected from are close to nature.

 A car is just a metaphor.
 You drive it to work because you work somewhere.
 You drive it on family vacations because you don't get to spend enough time with your family because you and they are all doing things.
 You're not sitting around your house with your two wives and eleven kids plotting new ways to scam social services.
 You go places because you're still the product of a culture that likes the idea of new frontiers.
 Your car isn't exactly Columbus' flagship, but it takes you places.
 It's a sign of progress.
-That's why you own a car, instead of burning them.
+That's why you own cars, instead of burning them.

 That's just as true of a lot of the second and third generation immigrants who are no more Swedes than the South Africans became Africans or the English settlers of the American Colonies became Indians.
 They may own iPhones, dye their hair and listen to the same music that you do, but they often don't have the same assumptions.
 They bought the product, but not the process.
 They can drive cars and when they get bored, they can burn them, because they aren't their cars.
 They're your cars.